waylyrics/waylyrics/README.md

 Simple wayland native universal on screen lyrics.
 Main logic runs single-thread, but tokio runs multi-threaded.

+## Requirement

+- A player supports MPRIS well.
+For example NCM-gtk-rs always gives 0 position, then it's not supported by waylyrics

+## Approach

 Current approach my seems dirty:

 1. get the likely actived player in each sync